mozilla-mobile/firefox-echo-show/docs/device_reference.md

 ## Distinguishing devices in code
 We distinguish devices using [the screen height metric][res height] from the Android resources system:
 - All devices will use resources with no qualifiers (e.g. `layout`)
-- Devices will use the largest qualified file that is smaller than their `available height`
+- Devices will use the largest qualified file that is smaller than or equal to their `available height`

 See the table above to see which screen size metric each device uses.